-Divers need to communicate underwater and occasionally have special above-water signals.
+Divers need to communicate underwater and use special signals to help achieve it.
 Good clear communication is important when diving.
 Methods of communication include the following:

 - Hand signals